 - Parents need to be aware not to allow their children to wander off, as there are many deep fissures.

-- One of the most amazing activities there is to snorkel in one of the fissure.
+- One of the most amazing activities there is to snorkel in one of the fissures.
 A unique experience.
 Learn more here

 - More info on the Thingvellir national park website